TreyCustodio/Majestus/README.md

 ##  Story
 Within the world of Verea exist two dominant races: the Luminates and the Darklings.<br>
 These warriors smother their foes by wielding the elements of Light and Darkness.<br>
-The other race, the oppressed Naturalaties, are small in number but wield the powerful forces of nature.<br>
+A third race, the oppressed Naturalaties, are small in number but wield the powerful forces of nature.<br>
 As Kylo, the secrets of the world's conflicts unfold before you as you explore the ancient ruins of Majestus.